Eruption of the Laacher See volcano redated

-Category: Climate Hits: 0The eruption of the Laacher See volcano in the Eifel in Germany is one of Central Europe's largest eruptions over the past 100,000 years.
+Category: Climate Hits: 2The eruption of the Laacher See volcano in the Eifel in Germany is one of Central Europe's largest eruptions over the past 100,000 years.
 Technical advances in combination with tree remains buried in the course of the eruption now enabled an international research team to accurately date the event.
 Accordingly, the eruption of the Laacher See volcano occurred 13,077 years ago and thus 126 years earlier than previously assumed.

 Read more https://www.sciencedaily.com/releases/2021/07/210701112613.htm